eadred/V2_API/README.md

 <h3><a name="aws-security-groups-create-service">Create Service</a></h3>

-Create a new service for Security Group on AWS.
+Create a new service for an AWS security group.

 URL: https://api.dome9.com/cloudsecuritygroup/{groupid}/services/{policyType} <br \>
 METHOD: POST <br \>
-policyType: if set as "Inbound" it will create in the inbound and if set as "Outbound" it will create in the oubound.
+policyType: if set as "Inbound" the service will be created in the group's inbound services and if set as "Outbound" it will be created in the group's outbound services.
 groupid: The groupid in the URL can be either the internal id or the external id. <br \>

 BODY: